blueglyph/ilog/README.md

 Base 10 and 2 logarithm functions for integer types.

-The `IntLog` trait defines the following functions:
+The `IntLog` trait defines the following methods:

 ```rust
 fn log10(self) -> usize